keithalewis/papers/um_slides.md

 ## Black-Scholes/Merton

 Let $D_t = \exp(-\rho t)$ and $M_t = (r, s\exp(\sigma B_t - \sigma^2 t/2))$ where
-$(B_t)$ is standard Brownian motion.
+$(B_t)$ is standard Brownian motion

-* No need for Ito's formula.
+* No need for Ito's formula

-* No need for partial differential equations.
+* No need for partial differential equations

-* No need for change of measure.
+* No need for change of measure

-* No need for self-financing.
+* No need for self-financing

-* No need for the Hahn-Banach theorm.
+* No need for the Hahn-Banach theorem

 <!--
 ## Levy Processes